-- I. Summary of Project Provide a thorough overview of the project, specific goals of the project, and target population. - II.
-Application of Youth Thrive Framework How does this project link to the Youth Thrive Framework, or demonstrate a desire to increase competency in using the Youth Thrive Framework (See Attachment B for guiding questions)?
-The proposal must address the development of at least one protective/promotive factor. - III.
-Cultural Humility and Health Equity How will this initiative be responsive to the cultural differences of the populations the proposal serves, as well as what, if any, health disparities are addressed by the project (See Attachment C, Glossary of Terms). - IV.
-Goals, Impact, and Sustainability - o How will success be measured? - O How will the initiaitye be sustained?
+- I. Summary of Initiative Provide a thorough overview of the initiative, including evidence showing this initiative is necessary, specific goals of the initiative, who will benefit from this initiative, activities to be completed through the initiative, and timeline. - II.
+Budget Provide a budget narrative for the initiative.
+(Please note, this source of funds cannot be used for food expenses in excess of \$3.00 per person.) - III.
+Impact and Sustainability - O How will success of the initiative be measured? - o How will success of the initiative be sustained? - IV.
+Application of Youth Thrive Framework How does this initiative link to the Youth Thrive Framework, or demonstrate a desire to increase competency in using the Youth Thrive Framework (See Attachment B for guiding questions)?
+The proposal must address the development of at least one protective/promotive factor. - V. Diversity, Equity, Inclusion & Belonging How does this initiative promote a sense of belonging for the populations the proposal serves?
+Does this initiative address any health disparities experienced by the populations the proposal serves?
+(See Attachment C, Glossary of Terms) - VI.
+Applicant Status Provide a brief narrative of the applicant's organization (mission, goals, community relationship, etc.).